-Inside the archival box was a slim folio-sized volume with George III’s crest embossed in gold on the green leather cover.
+Inside the enormous archival box was a slim folio-sized volume with George III’s crest embossed in gold on the green leather cover.
 Turning the first leaves there was the library stamp of Sir Joseph Banks….

 …and facing it a hand-coloured engraving of Passiflora serrafolia or the Notched-leaved Passion flower.
 Even a cursory glance through A Collection of Passion Flowers made me want to know more.

 [All the images are from the BL copy unless otherwise stated]

 Lots of plants have Christian symbolism, even if they’re not mentioned in the Bible, and one of the enduring talents of missionaries, whether they were with a conquering army or on a proselytising campaign, has been to adapt whatever they found, wherever they were, to illustrate their stories and to provide evidence for their arguments.

 The passion flower is probably the best example of that.
 As the Spanish subjugated central and south America, the flower’s extraordinary appearnce and structure quickly became the symbol of Christ’s suffering and crucifixion all round the world.

 If you thought like I did that there weren’t that many kinds of passion flower – the “common” blue one which is hardy in Britain and maybe a few unusual coloured ones that are either greenhouse plants or potentially hardy in sheltered spots in the mildest areas of the country – then, like me, you’re way off target.
 According to Mary Lawrance’s prospectus, dated May 1, 1799, her intention was to produce 30 plates “to contain every species of Passion-flowers, now in cultivation in the English Gardens”.
 She would probably have been surprised to discover there are now at least 525 species with new ones still being discovered.
 On top of that there are currently well over 400 named hybrids.